...

 • Buying larger containers or refill options instead of single-serving packets.

-Even the greenest hotel can’t neutralize wasteful behavior.
-Build simple routines:
+Even the greenest hotel cannot neutralize wasteful guest behavior.
+Build a few simple routines:

 • Turn off lights, heating, and AC when you leave, even for “just a minute.”

-• Unplug chargers; phantom loads add up over thousands of rooms.
+• Unplug chargers, since phantom loads add up over thousands of rooms.

 • Reuse towels and linens for several nights instead of requesting daily changes.

-Food is a major part of your travel emissions.
-Animal products, especially beef and lamb, generally carry a heavier footprint.
-You don’t have to go fully vegan while traveling, but shifting more meals toward plant-based, local options has a measurable impact.
+Food is a major part of your travel footprint.
+Animal products, especially beef and lamb, generally carry a heavier environmental cost.
+You do not need to go fully vegan while traveling, but shifting more meals toward plant-based, local options can make a measurable difference.

 Much of the packaging you encounter on the road is designed for convenience, not sustainability.
 Minimize it by:

-• Shopping at fresh markets instead of always relying on supermarkets.
+• Shopping at fresh markets instead of relying only on supermarkets.

-• Bringing your own container when you know you’ll have leftovers.
+• Bringing your own container when you know you will have leftovers.

-• Buying larger refill packs of snacks and portioning into reusable bags.
+• Buying larger refill packs of snacks and portioning them into reusable bags.

 In many regions, tap water is either safe with treatment or safe in specific areas.
 A good filter bottle or UV purifier lets you avoid mountains of plastic bottles while staying healthy.